GedasTheEvil/linux-parental-limit/readme.md

 # Minimal parental control
-Notifies 15 minutes before time is up
+Notifies 15 minutes before time is up.
+Kills all apps when time is up

 ## Installation